 Of the many questions Amy and Nick had for their Michigan Medicine team, the most pertinent concerned how Logan would receive a new liver.
 They discovered that, unlike other organs, the liver completely regenerates and that healthy individuals can sometimes donate a portion of their own liver to someone in need, known as a living donor liver transplant.

-Although University of Michigan Health has performed living donor liver transplants since 1996, these complex procedures remain uncommon.
+Although University of Michigan Health has performed pediatric living donor liver transplants since 1996, these complex procedures remain uncommon.
 For that reason, surgeons and transplant centers rely on collaboration to share techniques and best practices in living liver donation.
 Beginning in 2017, the University of Michigan Transplant Center partnered with in another large transplant center in New York City with extensive experience with living donor liver transplantation.
 This partnership has led to the substantial growth of living donor liver transplantation at UM, but also offered a unique opportunity for Logan.

 A nurse at Weill Cornell Medical Center in New York had come forward to donate a portion of his liver to a child in New York.
 Just before the scheduled living donation, the child was transplanted with an organ from a deceased donor.
-The nurse remained committed to donation, and the team at Cornell were aware of Logan, for whom the nurse would be an excellent match.
+The nurse remained committed to donation, and the team at Weill Cornell were aware of Logan, for whom the nurse would be an excellent match.
 After the donor agreed to donate to Logan, Dr. Sonnenday approached Amy to share this incredibly unique and generous offer.

 While normally the living donor and transplant recipient operations happen in the same hospital, in this unique case the donor understandably preferred to have his operation at his home institution, close to his family and home where he would spend his recovery.
 Similarly, Logan and his family wanted to have his operation at UM, with the team to whom they had entrusted Logan’s care.
 Dr. Sonnenday and colleagues created a plan to allow this unique procedure – “remote living donation” – to occur.
-On May 21, 2019, a team at Cornell performed the donor operation, removing a portion of the donor’s liver which was placed in chilled preservation fluid, taken to a waiting plane, and flown immediately to Michigan.
+On May 21, 2019, a team at Cornell performed the donor operation, removing a portion of the donor’s liver which was placed on ice in chilled preservation fluid, taken to a waiting plane, and flown immediately to Michigan.
 At Mott Children’s and Women’s Hospital, Dr. Sonnenday and the transplant team had begun to remove his diseased liver while the donor liver arrived.
 This unique procedure was the first reported example of remote donation in living donor liver transplantation in the United States.